engineyard/kubernetes-workshop/03-rails-app-from-scratch/README.md

 Build a docker image and tag it:

     sudo docker build -t jacobo/myapp .

+TODO: this takes a REALLY long time the first time, what can we talk about while we wait for people to do this

+TODO: talk about: namespaces, tags, selectors,

 Push the tagged image to docker hub: